-To help reduce backyard pool drownings and keep you informed we are inviting all swimming pool owners of the Newcastle Local Government Area (LGA) to join the NSW Swimming Pool Register.
+To help reduce backyard pool drownings all swimming pool owners of the Newcastle Local Government Area (LGA) are required to register pools and spas on the NSW Swimming Pool Register.

-Are you planning to sell or lease your property with a backyard pool or spa?
-From 29 April 2016, all properties with a pool or spa that are to be sold or leased will require a Swimming Pool Compliance Certificate.
+- Are you planning to sell or lease your property with a backyard pool or spa?
+From 29 April 2016, it became compulsory for all properties with a pool or spa that are to be sold or leased to have a valid Swimming Pool Compliance Certificate or current Occupation Certificate.
 Contact us to find out more about pool inspections in the Newcastle LGA .

 Do I have to fence my pool?